 Go For a Walk In Nature, Alone

 Going for a walk in nature, alone with your thoughts, can be extremely therapeutic.
-Breathing in fresh air, absorbing some Vitamin D, and getting in some exercise has so many benefits, both physically and mentally.
+Breathing in fresh air (and oxygen if you’re amongst trees), absorbing some Vitamin D, and getting in some exercise has so many benefits, both physically and mentally.
 In fact, walking in nature can help to reduce depression and anxiety, and improve your mental health and your overall well-being.

-While I admit that I do not do it often enough in the winter (I live in Canada – enough said), I always get so excited when the Spring weather arrives so that I can get outdoors and enjoy my solo walks.
-I often come up with my best business ideas and action plans when I go for a peaceful walk in nature.
+While I admit that I do not do it often enough in the winter (I live in Canada – enough said), I try to get out as often as I can in the Spring, Fall and Winter.
+I often come up with my best ideas and action plans when I go for a peaceful walk in nature.
+If you listen quietly, your intuition will speak loudly!

 Read a Book